faxad/xpress/README.md

-An implementation of RESTful web services.
+An implementation of ReSTful web services.

 ### Technology Stack
 - Node JS